yanyingwang/alipay/README.md

 If you are still using this gem, please check out that another gem I mentioned in the above.

-Anyway, please know that this gem is abandoned and I've cleaned up all the codes.
+Anyway, please know that this gem is abandoned and I've try to clean up all the codes and prevent somebody using it.